vtenfys/reaware/README.md

 ### Install dependencies

-Before developing ReAware, you'll need to install its dependencies.
+Before developing ReAware, you will need to install its dependencies.
 Run the following command to do so:

 ```sh
 pnpm install